ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 .. rst-class:: bignums

 #.
 The **file tabs** show the primary tab and any opened secondary :file:`.alvyix`
    :ref:`test case files <test_case_data_format_top>`.
-Switching between tabs shows the existing test case objects that each file contains.
-New files can be loaded by clicking on the
+Switching between tabs shows the test case objects contained in each file.
+A new file can be loaded by clicking on the
    |plus-icon| button.
 Similarly, the |times-icon| button next to a non-primary tab will
    remove that tab (note that you cannot remove the primary tab).
 #.
 The **list headers** :ref:`categorize the properties <alyvix_selector_interface_headers>` of each